collective/plone.recipe.varnish/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If generating these VHM-style URLs in a proxy *behind* Varnish (or if using
-VHM's 'mapping' feature), no extra Varnish configuration is needed.
+VHM's 'mapping' feature), no extra Varnish configuration is needed.$
 Just make sure the "backends" option directs the traffic to the proxy.

 Option 2 (rewrites before Varnish)